 In your personal statement, you want to make a connection between yourself and the position.
 Think of this as a three-part process:

-- Provide a bit of information on your career goals.
-For instance, "Looking for a staff writer position" or "Eager for placement in a mid-sized firm as an audit supervisor" or "Seeking a position as a production assistant to further develop my skills in television and put my time management abilities to the test."
+- Provide a Bit of Information About Your Career Goals: For instance, "Looking for a staff writer position" or "Eager for placement in a mid-sized firm as an audit supervisor" or "Seeking a position as a production assistant to further develop my skills in television and put my time management abilities to the test."

 While it's called a personal statement, avoid over-sharing.
 Only include information that's relevant to the job at hand.
 That is if you're applying for a position as an accountant, no need to mention your goal of becoming a staff writer at a magazine.